cool4zbl/Summer/README.md

 - 404 on `/swagger-ui.html`: ensure app is running and you are using Spring Boot web starter.
 - Empty docs: check that your controller is under a package scanned by `@SpringBootApplication` (it is).
 - Missing models: ensure you return concrete types, not raw `Map` or `Object`.

-## Next Steps
-1. Introduce DTOs for responses.
-2. Add examples and schemas for request bodies if you create POST bodies.
-3. Add integration tests validating the OpenAPI spec if desired.